Aantrreksh/sql-query/sqlref/sql_reference.md

 |2  |Kirk  |2000    |
 |3  |McCoy |3000    |
 |4  |Scotty|4000    |
 {: caption="Table 13.
-Query result for example: joining two multi column result sets by using their identifier" caption-side="bottom"}
+Query result for the example "joining two multi column result sets by using their identifier"." caption-side="bottom"}

-### Values Statement
+### Values statement
 {: #chapterValuesStatement}

 A *values statement* is a statement on its own.
 It can be used instead of a *fullselect* if your statement references only a single value and does not contain any join with other relations or values clauses.